angrave/approot/README.md

 ```bash
 approot_activate ~/localapps
 ```
 This will set `$APPROOT`, `$PATH`, `LIBDIR` and a whole load of other environment variables.
-Most users will always want to always use this directory, so you may want to set it as the default application root in your .bashrc file
+Most users will always want to always use this directory for all their applications, so you can set it as the default application root in your .bashrc file
 ```bash
 printf "\n. approot_activate ${HOME}/localapps\n" >> ~/.bashrc
 ```